MrR0807/Notes/understanding-parquet-file.md

 | a: { b: { c: null }}  | 2                    |
 | a: { b: { c: "foo" }} | 3 (actually defined) |

+Making definition levels small is important as the goal is to store the levels in as few bits as possible.

+#### Repetition levels

+To support repeated fields we need to store when new lists are starting in a column of values.
+This is what repetition level is for: it is the level at which we have to create a new list for the current value.
+In other words, the repetition level can be seen as a marker of when to start a new list and at which level.
+For example consider the following representation of a list of lists of strings: